enoklearn/engineering/exercises/product-life-cycle/team-collaboration-questionnaire.md

   - "Scrappy and experiment" - do the teams have high confidence in taking just the next step, valuing speed over the "right step taken," being creative, and setting up experiments to learn, gather feedback from, and adjust?
   - "Methodical and predictive" - do the teams look to gather requirements, document, and plan before taking action, valuing the "right step taken" over speed, and trusting the process?
 - What is the vibe among the product teams?
 How would you describe their **effort** and engagement with the use of **"missionary"** vs. **"mercenary"** tendencies?
-  - "Missionary" - is there a sense the product team members believe in the purpose of the product and care about who the product serves?
+  - "Missionary" - is there a sense that the product team members believe in the purpose of the product and care about who the product serves?
   - "Mercenary" - is there a sense of distance from the purpose of the product and its results?
 - What is our current **"definition of ready"** that signals a feature idea is ready for our product teams to estimate the effort and pull it into a working iteration?
   - Which standards are decided on for all teams to adhere to?
   - Which are up for the individual team to decide on?
 What are some examples of these?
-- What is our current **"definition of done"** that guides the quality and standards of the features we build? (e.g., when efforts are required before our team can call a feature "done?")
+- What is our current **"definition of done"** that guides the quality and standards of the features we build? (e.g., what efforts are required before our team can call a feature "done?")
   - Is this standard set for all product teams?
 Or is this up to each team to decide?

 **Exposure to product team collaboration:**